Cláudya: Biography

 She debuted at age nine in a talent show at Radio Company of Juiz de Fora, where she grew up.
 At thirteen, she was a singer at many of the midnight feasts and dances of the region.
 She developed her career in São Paulo in the 60s, at the beginning, participating in the program O Fino da Bossa.
 In 1969, she won the Festival Song Fluminense, singing the song "Razão de Paz para Não Cantar" (Lage and Alesio Eduardo de Barros).
 She also participated in several festivals abroad, including Japan, Greece, Spain, Mexico, and Venezuela, becoming the most awarded singer outside Brazil.
+She represented Brazil in the OTI Festival 1981 with the song "Renascença".

 She excelled in the music scene in 1982 with the song "Don't Cry for Me Argentina" from the musical Evita.

 She has recorded over twenty albums and has huge record sales.
 Thanks to her great success, she was invited to participate in major television programs of the time.
 She launched an LP in Japanese, which sold over 200,000 copies and among the prizes won were the Roquette Pinto, the Golden Globe and Trophy Press.
 Among her biggest hits is the song "Com Mais de Trinta", a composition of Marcos Valle and Paulo Sérgio Valle.